Fräncille Bergquist Scholarship

 After her retirement, Bergquist began to think about how she wanted to support Vanderbilt over the long term.
 “I’d given 35 years of my life to Vanderbilt.
 I couldn’t imagine not continuing to give.
 Education allows opportunities, and if you have opportunities, the sky is the limit.”

-In addition to her role as a popular emerita faculty leader on international alumni trips, she endowed the Fräncille Bergquist Scholarship as part of Opportunity Vanderbilt.
-Bergquist also documented a bequest that will add to the existing scholarship.
-She’s enjoyed meeting and hearing from the first Bergquist Scholar, Sam Cho, and looks forward to connecting with future Bergquist Scholars.
+In addition to her role as a popular emerita faculty leader on international alumni trips, she endowed the Fräncille Bergquist Scholarship in 2015 as part of Opportunity Vanderbilt.

-Sam remarks, “Words cannot express the gratitude I feel for Dean Bergquist.
-Her support for me transcends that of merely paving a way for opportunities and touches even the academic and personal aspects of my Vanderbilt experience.
-There is a certain twinkle in her eyes that just fills you with warmth and confidence and makes you want to strive harder and make her proud.”
+Sam remarked, “Words cannot express the gratitude I feel for Dean Bergquist.
+Her support for me transcended that of merely paving a way for opportunities and touched even the academic and personal aspects of my Vanderbilt experience.
+There was a certain twinkle in her eyes that just filled you with warmth and confidence and made you want to strive harder and make her proud.”